Marvel Cinematic Universe: Phase Four: Black Panther: Wakanda Forever (2022)

 The leaders of the kingdom of Wakanda fight to protect their nation in the wake of King T'Challa's death, and a new threat emerges from the hidden undersea nation of Talokan.

-By October 2018, Ryan Coogler signed to write and direct a sequel to Black Panther (2018).
+By October 2018, Ryan Coogler signed on to write and direct a sequel to Black Panther (2018).
 Joe Robert Cole also returned for the film to once again co-write the screenplay with Coogler.
 Feige confirmed the film was in development by mid-2019 with the placeholder title Black Panther II.
 Plans for the film changed in August 2020 when Black Panther star Chadwick Boseman died from colon cancer, with his role as T'Challa not recast.
 Some of the main returning cast members were confirmed by that November, with Letitia Wright headlining the film as Shuri / Black Panther.
 The title, Black Panther: Wakanda Forever, was revealed in May 2021.
 Production began in late June 2021 at Trilith Studios in Atlanta, and lasted until early November 2021, before a hiatus began later that month.
 Filming resumed in mid-January 2022.
 Shooting also occurred in Boston and Worcester, Massachusetts, and in Brunswick, Georgia, before wrapping in Puerto Rico in March 2022.
 Black Panther: Wakanda Forever premiered in Hollywood on October 26, 2022, and was released on November 11, 2022.

 Black Panther: Wakanda Forever is set after the events of Spider-Man: No Way Home, and "potentially concurrent" with Love and Thunder and Ant-Man and the Wasp: Quantumania (2023) according to producer Nate Moore.
-Dominique Thorne appears as Riri Williams / Ironheart, ahead of starring in the Disney+ series Ironheart (2023).
+Dominique Thorne appears as Riri Williams / Ironheart, ahead of starring in the Disney+ series Ironheart (2025).
 Julia Louis-Dreyfus reprises her MCU role as Valentina Allegra de Fontaine, now serving as the director of the CIA.